ro-berto/build/scripts/slave/recipe_modules/chromium_tests/chromium_recipe.md

 ## I just want to....

 This section covers common tasks for chromium developers.
-If you want a more full background on the chromium recipes, go to the {#Background} section.
+If you want a more full background on the chromium recipes, go to the [Background](#Background) section.

 ### Create a New Builder